Fractional Brownian motion with Hurst index $H=0$ and the Gaussian Unitary Ensemble: Convergence to white noise in the spectral representation

 where

 and $P^{(N)}_{l}(x)$ are (rescaled) Hermite polynomials, normalized by the condition that $\{\psi^{(N)}_{l}\}_{l=1}^{\infty}$ forms an orthonormal family on $\mathbb{R}$.
-By making use of the known Plancherel-Rotach asymptotics for the functions $\psi^{(N)}_{l}(x)$, we deduce the following covariance formula.
-After noting the correspondence \eqref{gxi}, we immediately derive from it the $\delta$-correlations \eqref{deltacors}.
+By making use of the known Plancherel--Rotach asymptotics for the functions $\psi^{(N)}_{l}(x)$, we deduce the following covariance formula.
+After noting the correspondence (\ref{gxi}), we immediately derive from it the $\delta$-correlations (\ref{deltacors}).

-\begin{proposition} Let the test functions $f_{1}$ and $f_{2}$ belong to the Schwartz space $S(\mathbb{R})$ defined in \eqref{schwartz} and consider the mesoscopic regime $d_{N} = N^{\alpha}$ with any $\alpha \in (0,1)$.
+\begin{proposition} Let the test functions $f_{1}$ and $f_{2}$ belong to the Schwartz space $S(\mathbb{R})$ defined in (\ref{schwartz}) and consider the mesoscopic regime $d_{N} = N^{\alpha}$ with any $\alpha\in(0,1)$.
 We have